 Section 1: The administrative affairs of this Chapter shall be vested in the Executive Committee in emergencies only and all other actions of the Executive Committee must be ratified by a simple majority vote of the Chapter members in good standing present and voting at the next regular Chapter meeting.

-Section 2: At the time specified in the Chapter Bylaws, the Chapter shall elect annually a Commander, Senior Vice Commander, 1st Junior Vice Commander, 2nd Junior Vice Commander, Treasurer, Chaplain and Department Executive Committeeman.
+Section 2: At the time specified in the Chapter Bylaws, the Chapter shall elect annually a Commander, Senior Vice Commander, Junior Vice Commander, Treasurer, Chaplain and Department Executive Committeeman.

-Section 3: The appointed officers of the Chapter shall consist of the Adjutant, Judge Advocate, Sergeant-At-Arms, two (2) color Bearers, who shall be appointed by the Commander with the approval of the Chapter.
+Section 3: The appointed officers of the Chapter shall consist of the Adjutant, Judge Advocate, Sergeant-At-Arms, who shall be appointed by the Commander with the approval of the Chapter.
 Such other officers as may be necessary to operate the Chapter may be appointed by the Commander, with the approval of the Chapter.
 Neither the Chapter Commander nor any Chapter Vice Commander may serve as Chapter Adjutant or Treasurer.

-Section 4: The Executive Committee shall be composed of the Commander, Senior Vice Commander, 1st Junior Vice Commander, 2nd Junior Vice Commander, Treasurer, Chaplain, Adjutant, Immediate Past Commander and the Department Executive Committeeman.
+Section 4: The Executive Committee shall be composed of the Commander, Senior Vice Commander, Junior Vice Commander, Treasurer, Chaplain, Adjutant, Immediate Past Commander and the Department Executive Committeeman.

 ARTICLE V – EXECUTIVE